rohitraj232/Movies-App/README.md

  -- Sorting Functionality: Users can sort the movie list by either release year or episode number using the SortBy component.

+ ## Here are the steps for someone else to use your React MovieApp code from GitHub:

+### 1. Clone the Repository:
+Open a terminal and navigate to the directory where you want to clone the repository.
+Use the following command to clone the repository to your local machine.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).